GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - The audio player on the music page has a simple UI, with intuitive controls.
 Green highlights are applied to tie the player in to the colour scheme used for the navbar icons.
 - The resource section's information is presented using Bootstrap's .table-striped and .table-light classes.
 - The links to other webpages on the resources page are dark blue, as are the PDF file download links.
-- Elements which have square corners (e.g. buttons) have been rounded off to slighty soften the overall look.
+- Elements which have square corners (e.g. buttons) have been rounded to slighty soften the overall look.
 - Bootstrap is used throughout, for the convenience of it's prebuilt components which can be readily modified to suit, and for it's grid and sizing systems.
 Overall, I am happy with the design and layout at small and medium screen sizes, and I think it looks best at these sizes.
 I am not completely happy with the layout at large screen sizes as I feel there is too much white space visible at the edge of the screen.
 In future I may rectify this by adding in more elements that appear at viewport edges on large screen sizes.
 ## Colours